Oystershell scale, Lepidosaphes ulmi

 Crawlers are the most vulnerable life stage of oystershell scale because they are small and do not have a waxy protective cover.
 There are many insecticides that can be used to control this pest when applied during the egg hatch/crawler migration period.
 However, timing is important because these insects become much less susceptible to most insecticides after the waxy cover begins to develop.

 It is important to note that old scales can remain in place several years even after death.
 Clear old scales from the branch to allow for detection of new infestations.
-Old dead scales will be dry and flaky, while scales containing eggs will produce some moisture when crushed.
+Old dead scales will be dry and flaky, while scales containing eggs will be moist when crushed.

 Biological control